-The pescatarian keto diet is a variation of the vegetarian diet, except that you can eat seafood.
+- Pescatarian Keto Diet – The pescatarian keto diet is a variation of the vegetarian diet, except that you can eat seafood.
 This includes fish, shrimps, clams, and scallops.
-Individuals who follow this diet find that it’s easier to go meat-free by adding seafood in their diet.
+Individuals who follow this diet find that it’s easier to go meat-free by adding seafood to their diet.

-The mediterranean keto diet focuses on staples like fruits, vegetables, nuts, seeds, fish and seafood, and olive oil.
+- Mediterranean Keto Diet – The Mediterranean keto diet focuses on staples like fruits, vegetables, nuts, seeds, fish and seafood, and olive oil.
 Processed foods are to be avoided as much as possible.
 Red meat should be eaten rarely.
 Olive oil becomes the major source of fat for this diet.

 Foods to Eat and Avoid